 - Payments made to terminated employees.

 Manually tracking these errors or possibly fraudulent activities can be difficult, especially when you don’t have a consolidated view of payroll processing across your company.
-However, you can monitor trends across payment periods to identify areas of concern with analytics in place.
+However, you can monitor trends across payment periods to identify areas of concern with analytics.

-For example, a particular department in your organization could show an inexplicably increase in payments over a certain period compared to the mean.
+For example, a particular department in your organization could show a large increase in payments over a certain period compared to the mean.
 Correlating this data against employee wages in the department would reveal whether hours and compensation line up.
 Similarly, if one of your functions is performing multiple payroll runs regularly, this could point to inconsistent policies for compensation in the area.

-By proactively identifying and solving these concerns, you can cut down on wastage and ensure proper compensation goes to the right people on a timely basis.
+By proactively identifying and solving these concerns, you can cut wastage and ensure proper compensation on a timely basis.

 Improve Workforce Planning

-You have to ensure that the distribution and compensation of your people matches up with the dollar value they’re bringing into the organization.
+You have to ensure that the distribution and compensation of your people are equal to the dollar value they’re bringing into the organization.

-So, if you have two products operating under your brand, both reporting roughly equal production and payroll costs, but one is performing far better in the market, then you need to investigate whether the budget for compensation and benefits is being allocated optimally.
+Suppose you have two products operating under your brand.
+They both report roughly equal production and payroll costs, but one is performing far better in the market.
+As a result, you need to investigate whether the budget for compensation and benefits is being allocated optimally.

 Advanced analytics could also turn up interesting trends that explain the reason behind varying performance levels.
 For example, several key employees in the underperforming product area could be nearing retirement age, or the staff may be comprised of mostly new hires.